TianchengLiRed/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 New:

 1. created AudioManager to control the SFX including walk, shoot, interact, talk, and button click.
-2. 3 more new level design, whiteboxes are replaced by 3D assets.
+2. 3 more new level design, whiteboxes are replaced by 3D assets and level selection function
-3. multiple enemy
+3. multiple enemies and Blood UI tracking
-4. blood UI, mag UI and mainmenu UI replaced by 3d assets and add more visualization
+4. magazine UI and mainmenu UI replaced by 3d assets and add more visualization
 5. Blood bar interaction banned
 6. gun trajectory fixed and visualization update
 7. ghost and objects glowing shader

 link: [SameGhostPlaytest4](https://tianchenglired.itch.io/sameghostfinaltest)

+Goals:

+1. test whether the AudioManager works well the whole game progression
+2. test whether ghosts blood visualization works normally
+3. test whether each level are bugs free and without any collider problems
+4.

+Notes:

+1. still hard to understand how to use the door
+2. theres a bug of collider in the station scene
+3. need bigger texts
+4. player accident collide with the door collider and changed the scene
+5. game loop not that clear, need sucess or lose hint